edenmind/OpenArabic/README.md

 ## Help wanted

-If you have skills in any of theese techonolgies and has an interest in helping taking OpenArabic.io further, then please join as a contributor.
+If you have skills in any of these technologies and has an interest in helping taking OpenArabic.io further, then please join as a contributor.

-## Infratrustructure
+## Infrastructure

 The heart of the infrastructure is the microservice mesh providing language services (tashkeel, text-to-speech, lemmaization) to the backend API serving the front end clients.